jeftegoes/AwsOverview/Management & Governance/AWS Config.md

 # 4. Configuration Recorder

-- Stores the configurations of your AWS resources as Configuration Items.
+- Stores the configurations of our AWS resources as Configuration Items.
 - **Configuration Item:** A point-in-time view of the various attributes of an AWS resource.
   - Created whenever AWS Config detects a change to the resource (e.g., attributes, relationships, config., events...)
-- **Custom Configuration Recorder to record** only the resource types that you specify.
+- **Custom Configuration Recorder to record** only the resource types that we specify.
-- **Must be created before AWS Config can track your resources (created automatically when you enable AWS Config using AWS CLI or AWS Console).**
+- **Must be created before AWS Config can track our resources (created automatically when we enable AWS Config using AWS CLI or AWS Console).**

 # 5. Aggregators